FAA Part 108: What the Proposed BVLOS Rules Mean for Commercial Drone Work

 What Part 108 Includes

-The proposed rule introduces several new concepts:
+The proposed rule would introduce several new concepts:

-• Two Authorization Levels: "Permitted Operations" for lower-risk BVLOS flights, and "Operational Certificates" for more complex operations requiring greater FAA oversight.
+- Two Authorization Levels: "Permitted Operations" for lower-risk BVLOS flights, and "Operational Certificates" for more complex operations requiring greater FAA oversight.

-• Population Density Categories: Five categories from isolated areas (Category 1) to dense urban centers (Category 5), with increasing requirements as population density rises.
+- Population Density Categories: Five categories from isolated areas (Category 1) to dense urban centers (Category 5), with increasing requirements as population density rises.

-• Detect-and-Avoid (DAA) Systems: Drones must be equipped with technology to automatically detect and avoid other aircraft.
+- Detect-and-Avoid (DAA) Systems: Drones must be equipped with technology to automatically detect and avoid other aircraft.

-• Remote ID Compliance: All BVLOS operations must meet Remote ID requirements—the "digital license plate" for drones.
+- Remote ID Compliance: All BVLOS operations must meet Remote ID requirements—the "digital license plate" for drones.

-• New Personnel Roles: "Operations Supervisors" and "Flight Coordinators" instead of traditional pilot-in-command structures.
+- New Personnel Roles: "Operations Supervisors" and "Flight Coordinators" instead of traditional pilot-in-command structures.

 What This Means for Inspections and Documentation